- Quick Links

 The degree is delivered solely in three formats and jointly in one arrangement.
 The MPA requires a minimum of 42 credits for those with administrative experience and 45 credits for those required to complete a three credit internship.

-The Traditional MPA may be completed full-time (12 credits are more per semester) or part-time (less than 12 credits per semester).
+The Traditional MPA may be completed full-time (12 credits or more per semester) or part-time (less than 12 credits per semester).
 Classes are offered during the day, evening, and online in the fall, spring, and summer semesters.
 Students in the traditional program have the opportunity to pursue a 12 credit specialization in one of five areas: Health Care Policy, Nonprofit Management, Policy Analysis and Evaluation, Public Management, and Urban Development and Sustainability.

 Non-Traditional MPA Program Delivery Models: